Cindy Byrd: Epic Charter Schools audit

 In July 2019, Governor Kevin Stitt and State Superintendent Joy Hofmeister ordered an audit of Epic Charter Schools.
+In February 2020, Byrd's office subpoenaed Epic Youth Services and in March she sought court orders to comply with the subpoenas.
 In October, Byrd's office released an audit of Epic Charter School finding the school owed the state $8.9 million and summarized the audit with the remarks “We cannot determine if [Epic Charter Schools] is entitled to the $80 million they received."
 In December, a second investigation found Epic Charter Schools incorrectly classified as much as $9.73 million.
+Mike Cantrell resigned from Epic Charter Schools board and was replaced by J.P.
+Franklin in January 2021 during the investigation.
 Later in May, Epic Charter Schools cancelled their contract with Epic Youth Services, owned by the schools co-founders Ben Harris and David Chaney.
 Board member Betsy Brown, J.P.
 Franklin and Doug Scott were also forced to resign.
+This was done so Epic Charter Schools could keep their state virtual charter certification after Epic Youth Services refused to cooperate with the audit.

 In February 2022, Attorney General John M. O'Connor announced that Oklahoma County District Attorney David Prater would investigate and prosecute any criminal case regarding the Epic Charter Schools investigation.
 On June 23, 2022, the Oklahoma State Bureau of Investigation arrested Epic co-founders Ben Harris and David Chaney and former CFO Josh Brock.
 They were charged with racketeering, embezzlement, obtaining money by false pretense, conspiracy to commit a felony, violation of the Computer Crimes Act, submitting false documents to the state, and unlawful proceeds.